fommil/fpmortals/manuscript/complete.md

 This approach also works for `EitherT` (and others) as the inner context, but their lifting methods are more complex and require parameters.
-Scalaz provides monad transformers for a lot of its own types, so it's worth checking if one is available.
+Scalaz provides monad transformers for a lot of its own types, so it is worth checking if one is available.

 Implementing a monad transformer is an advanced topic.
 Although `ListT` exists, it should be avoided because it can unintentionally